 Benchmarking information about nonprofit finances is available at GuideStar.
 GuideStar provides information on over 1.8 million IRS-recognized tax-exempt organizations.
 It’s committed to sharing the highest-quality data about nonprofits.

-If expenses are running over budget, it’s the board’s job to encourage staff to rein in costs or find funding to cover them.
+If expenses are running over budget, the board is responsible for encouraging staff to rein in costs or find funding to cover them.

 Cash on hand

-Also, board members are responsible for making sure the organization has sufficient resources.
-They should work closely with management who monitors whether the cash on hand is adequate.
+Board members are responsible for making sure the organization has sufficient resources.
+They should work closely with management, who monitors whether the cash on hand is adequate.

 The organization’s staff should provide a calculation for the required cash on hand.
 They can determine this amount by calculating the average cost of running the organization daily.
 There’s no hard-and-fast guideline, but the board should work with the organization’s leadership to determine what’s appropriate.

-Have questions about your nonprofit’s budget or cash flow status?
+Have questions about the financial metrics your nonprofit should measure?
 Let’s talk!